Andrewingit/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that prints hello world
+a scriptt that displays a confused smiley